Development environment set up

 Restart the server backend

-Most code changes can be tetsed without rebuilding the container.
+Most code changes can be tested without rebuilding the container.
 When working on the python server backend, you only need to restart the server.

 Before submitting a PR, please ensure: